 There are too many species of moth to list individually in the article.
 But researchers have documented over 80 species of moth that depend on the Pin Oak.
 This fact alone makes it one of the most valuable native Plants in all of North America.

 In addition to butterflies and moths, Pin Oak also supports various beetles.
 In all there are over sixty different species of beetle supported by Pin Oak.
-Everything from wood boring beetles to leaf miners, and even sum that only feed on dead branches.
+Everything from wood boring beetles to leaf miners, and even some that only feed on dead branches.

 The acorns that fall from the Pin Oak tree will attract deer, chipmunks, mice, and other small mammals.
 Acorns in particular are a valuable food source for deer.